 There are two basic approaches to drawing pine trees.
 In the first ‘dense’ approach, above a certain height of tree trunk, needles fully cover and hide the underlying branches.
 This gives the perception of dense foliage.
 In second ‘branch’ approach, underlying branches are drawn and then foliage ‘attached’ to it.

 Basic Steps for Dense Needle Foliage:

-Following is another example using the same steps with less intensity of foliage.
+Following is additional examples using the same steps.
 By varying the foliage intensity and using different foliage shape, different pine trees can be drawn.

 Technique for Drawing Branch Foliage:

 In the above pine trees, there is no explicit indication of branch structure.
 Another option is to draw branch structure and draw needle foliage on them.
 Observe the following important point for drawing a branch foliage:

 Here branch structure on the main trunk is drawn first and then foliage added to the branches as shown below.
 Use the steps shown above to create foliage for a branch.